ansys/pymapdl/doc/source/api/commands.rst

 Commands Output
 ===============

-Various PyMapdl classes and commands which helps in data post-processing.
+Various PyMAPDL classes and commands which helps in data post-processing.

-All these classes, are subclasses of ``str`` class, hence they inheritate all the methods and attributes of this class.
+All these classes are subclasses of ``str`` class, hence they inherit all the methods and attributes of :class:`string`.

 .. currentmodule:: ansys.mapdl.core.commands